A person stands with a sign that reads "No Tolerance for Anti-Semitism."

 Grounded in Facing History’s student-centered pedagogical approach, these resources will help educators establish a brave, inclusive, and reflective classroom community as they explore this challenging topic.
 The resources below are organized thematically and will lead you to lesson plans, teaching strategies, videos, and webinars based on what you want to learn and what you want to introduce to your students.

-• Recognize and confront antisemitic bias and hate in your communities
+1. Recognize and confront antisemitic bias and hate in their communities

 Establish a brave, inclusive, and reflective classroom community so that you can engage your students in respectful and constructive discourse about challenging topics.